swift-nav/sora-device-client/README.md

 pdm use
 ```

-Download the dependencies with.
+Download the dependencies with pdm.
 This will prompt you to choose a python version if you did not complete the optional step above.
 ```bash
 pdm sync
 ```

 ### Buf

-The Kea API uses a gRPC interface and the API libraries are built by
+The Sora API uses a gRPC interface and the API libraries are built by
 [buf.build](https://buf.build/).

 This requires the `buf` tool.
 Full installation instructions and options are